 Back-End Platform − The back-end platform is known as the combination of various computers, servers, virtual machines, etc.

 The storage options on the cloud are in 3 forms basically−

 - Hybrid cloud

-Public cloud is service which provides to cloud to general public known as the public cloud.
+A public cloud is a service that provides a cloud server to the general public known as the public cloud.
 These clouds can be accessed by any user.
-Thus users can open public cloud and can use the infrastructure using service provider there will be no restriction for any user to use this environment so any user can be able to store and access the data over there.
+Thus users can open the public cloud and can use the infrastructure using the service provider there will be no restriction for any user to use this environment so any user can be able to store and access the data over there.

 The private cloud is dedicated to an individual organization.
 Private cloud is restricted to use by an individual or an organization.
 It can be used to store and access the company’s data and can also be hosted for their business applications etc. The data and applications can never be shared and accessed by any other organization.

 It provides the hybrid cloud where two or more clouds can offer the advantage of both public and private cloud known as the hybrid cloud.
 Whenever we require some sensitive kind of use, then we can use the private one, and; wherever we require sharing kind of use, then we can go for the use of the public cloud.

 There are so many benefits of clouds.
 Some are listed below: